dikortis/LetsTalkETC/Episodes/Episode_9.md

-talking to some of their developers and they're doing things like yeah a common if they common pattern that that leads to security issues though they want to add warnings right to things like that so that's how they're dealing with it for I
+talking to some of their developers and they're doing things like yeah a common if they common pattern that leads to security issues though they want to add warnings right to things like that so that's how they're dealing with it for I